Tennessee Licensing Overview for a Cosmetologist

 How long is a license good for and when do I need to renew?

-Renew every 2 years before license expiration date
+Renews every 2 years before license expiration date.

 What are fees associated with licensing?